 Shock Your Pool

 The next step is to shock your pool.
-This involves adding at least three times the normal amount of chlorine and pool sanitizer into the pool.
+This involves adding at least three times the average amount of chlorine and pool sanitizer into the pool.

 There are a few things you may want to keep in mind when shocking your pool, however: